Ktl-XV/gp-tools/README.md

 * GP_SAFE: Address of the Gnosis Pay Safe
 * DELAY: Address of the Delay module (shown in the webapp)
 * ROLES: Address of the new Roles module (shown in the webapp)
-* RELOAD_LIMIT: The amount of EURe which should always be available in the Safe, should be at least the Gnosis Pay's max daily limit.
-Preferably greater, so the reload task is not tiggered that often
+* TOPUP_TRIGGER: The amount of EURe which should always be available in the Safe, should be the Gnosis Pay's max daily limit.
+* TOPUP_TO: The desired EURe balance after each topup, must be greater or equal to TOPUP_TRIGGER.
+If every small Gnosis Pay Tx triggers a reload, the gas cost of withdrawing is greater than the accured interest in AAVE.
+The difference between TOPUP_TO and TOPUP_TRIGGER acts as a buffer to reduce the amount of withdrals.

 5. Build the executor code